dylanaraps/crayon/Readme.md

 Just run that command in a terminal in the same directory as the .erb file.

-I've started converting the colorscheme to pure vimL and I should be done soon.
-In the meantime edit the .erb file.

 #### Credits

 * [RNB, a Vim colorscheme template(https://gist.github.com/romainl/5cd2f4ec222805f49eca)